pub-n-dub/graphviz/README.md

-# graphviz
+## graphviz

-Graph visualization software initiated by AT&amp;T Research in the early 1990s
+A most excellent graph visualization software initiated by AT&amp;T Research in the early 1990s

+### Building

+See doc/build.html for prerequisites and detailed build notes.